Behind the Scenes: Inside Buckingham Palace

 The Grand Staircase

-To arrive at one of the Queen's events, you'd climb the Grand Staircase to the First Floor.
+To arrive at one of the royal events, you'd climb the Grand Staircase to the First Floor.

 However, if you didn't ascend the staircase, you'd find yourself in the Bow Room.
-This room serves as an entranceway to the gardens and many of Her Majesty's summertime garden parties.
+This room serves as an entranceway to the gardens, where Her Majesty held her summertime garden parties.

 It is also used to host lunches for visiting Heads of State.